 The following titles are earned after passing the respective classes five times under at least seven different judges: Advanced Novice Draft Dog (ANDD) in Novice Draft (NDD), Master Draft Dog (MDD) in Open Draft (DD), Advanced Brace Novice Draft Dog (ABNDD) in Brace Novice Draft (BNDD), and Master Brace Draft Dog (MBDD) in Brace Open Draft (BDD).
-A Draft title is also required for the BMDCA Working Dog Award as well as the BMDCA Versatility Award.
+Grand Master Draft Dog (GMDD) is earned after all four Advanced and Master titles are achieved.
+A Draft title is required for the BMDCA Working Dog and Versatility Awards.

-Getting Started ➤ The most important thing to keep in mind is to have fun.
+Getting Started ► The most important thing to keep in mind is to have fun.
 Whether you are interested in Draft titles, parades or having your Berner help you around the home, carting should be an experience you both enjoy.
 Start slowly and progress gradually, always keeping within your dog's zone of comfort.
 Take the time necessary for your dog to be happy and comfortable at each step of the training.
 As with all training, use lots of praise, food, rewards and positive reinforcement.
 Many Regional Bernese Clubs across the country sponsor Draft clinics, seminars and classes to help you get started.
 Basic Control: Draft work will be much easier to teach if you have established a basic working relationship and control with obedience training.
 Your Bernese should be able to walk on a loose leash, to stay, and to come when called off leash.
 Heelwork will be necessary if you plan to enter a Draft Test.
 Safety: Safety is paramount when teaching your dog draft work because an out of control dog hitched to a cart is a hazard to himself and all around him.
 During the early stages of training always keep your dog on leash, and when first hitching your dog to a cart, work with a second person to help manage the situation if the dog should panic.